 You do not get a salary because you are so nice, but because you deliver added value to the company.
 If you want an increase, you will therefore have to prove that your value has increased or in any case why it is not in line with your salary.
 It is important to clarify these arguments beforehand and put them on paper.
 Consider the following possibilities.

 Your level of knowledge has improved (through a course or training) so that the quality of your work has improved.

 You have not had an increase for a while whilst your work (quality, productivity) has been improved through your experience.

 You have noticed that your salary is not in line with the market.
 This is not the strongest argument, because nothing has actually improved for the employer, but if you have no further points – and if it is indeed the case – you can seize it.
 Especially if you combine it with a good assessment.

 Please note: a new house, a baby coming or a partner who has started working less are no arguments for a salary increase!
-It is not about you needing it, but you deserving it.
+It is not about you need it, but you deserve it.

 5. Also think about objections!

 Just as well as you have to collect your arguments, you also have to think about possible objections from your boss.
 Make sure you already have a good answer to them.

 6. Take the correct posture